Provident Credit Union Event Center

-The Provident Credit Union Event Center, formerly and more commonly known as the Event Center Arena, is a complex consisting of an indoor arena and a fitness club on the main campus of San José State University in downtown San Jose, California.
+The Provident Credit Union Event Center, formerly and more commonly known as the Event Center, is a complex consisting of an indoor arena and a fitness club on the main campus of San José State University (SJSU) in downtown San Jose, California.
 The Event Center was built in 1989 for the purpose of supporting and providing entertainment as well as recreational opportunities for the student body and university community.
 The facility is home to the San Jose State Spartans men's and women's basketball teams, which both compete in the Mountain West Conference.

 Located in the heart of Silicon Valley, the Event Center at SJSU is the premier mid-size venue in Northern California.
 The Event Center was designed to accommodate many different events, including musical concerts, sporting events, conferences and corporate parties.
-The facility has played host to numerous national entertainment acts such as Rage Against the Machine, Eric Clapton, Jerry Garcia Band, Prince, George Lopez, Drake, Wiz Khalifa, Kelly Clarkson, Conan O'Brien, Korn, and Pearl Jam.
-It also hosts the fall and spring convocation ceremonies for both the College of Engineering and the College of Business at San José State University.